felixvisee/Pistachio/README.md

 # Pistachio

-Pistachio is a generic functional model framework for Swift.
+Pistachio is a generic model framework for Swift.
 Given the right value transformers, it can handle encoding to and decoding from any recursive data structure, like JSON, YAML or XML.

-~~If you are already familiar with [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), take a look at [SwiftyPistachio](https://github.com/felixjendrusch/SwiftyPistachio).~~
+If you are already familiar with [Argo](https://github.com/thoughtbot/Argo), take a look at [Pistachiargo](https://github.com/felixjendrusch/Pistachiargo).

 ## Installation